SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 ## <span class="material-icons-outlined">school</span> Higher education
-### 5. University (higher education)
+### 5. Università

-If students they pass the final exam, they'll receive a degree of maturity (*diploma di maturità*) that will allow you to have access to university.
+If students they pass the final exam, they'll receive a degree of maturity (*diploma di maturità*) that will allow you to have access to university (*università* in Italian).

 University is divided into three cycles:
 1. **First cycle**: is made up of first level degree courses and leads to the "*laurea triennale*".
 As its name suggest, it lasts 3 years.
 There’s a wide and diverse selection of Italian universities like: